About 1 Essex Court (and our policies)

 The Bar's Standard Contract Terms

-Contract terms are usually discussed and agreed on a case by case basis.
-Members of Chambers will also accept instructions under the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (updated for the GDPR) published by the Bar Council, a copy of which can be found here, as required by the Bar Code of Conduct.
-Contracts governing the services of members of chambers will be subject to English law and the exclusive jurisdiction of the Courts of England and Wales (unless otherwise agreed in writing).
+Unless agreed otherwise in writing, members of the Chambers of Ian Mayes QC undertake work under the approved Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (updated for the GDPR) published by the Bar Council, a copy of which can be found here.
+Contracts governing the services of members of Chambers are subject to English law and the exclusive jurisdiction of the Courts of England and Wales (unless otherwise agreed in writing).